asimwe1/rust_chatapp/site/guide/index.md

 Welcome to Rocket!

-This is the official guide for Rocket v0.5.
+This is the official guide for Rocket master.
 It is designed to serve as a starting point to writing web applications with Rocket and Rust.
 The guide is also designed to be a reference for experienced Rocket developers.
 This guide is conversational in tone.
 For purely technical documentation with examples, see